AlinaConcepcion/Portfolio/README.md

 Script for Story: Interactive code I wrote at tells a story based on user's choices.

-Script for Grade Calculation: Interactve code I wrote that allows user iput for grade calculation.
+Script for Grade Calculation: Interactve code I wrote that allows user input for grade calculations.